 There are a few notable artists who didn’t end up in the final list.
 Carcass‘ grisly, detailed songs of death and torture came from devoted vegetarians, while Cattle Decapitation write songs of human suffering that often provide comparison to the suffering of animals (and originally all members weren’t meat eaters, although I understand that this is no longer the case).

 But, they don’t feature below.
-Here are the ten that do.
+Here is the ten that do.

 “I see no difference between eating animals and paedophilia.
 They are both rape, violence, murder.” source